Show Your Resources Some Love! Project Managers & Resource Managers – Come together, right now.

-If you are in a project management or resource management function you have probably felt the impact of skills shortage.
+If you are in a project resource management function you have probably felt the impact of skills shortage.
 It is just difficult to retract and retain talent in a competitive marketspace.
 According to the survey, both PS and IT agree: there are challenges in finding available talent.

 What does this mean for project managers?
 Requesting resources, understanding related skills and creating contingency plans will help keep projects moving forward even under challenging conditions.
 For resource managers, centralizing resource management and getting a complete view of all resources and skills available at any given time is a necessity.

 Taking a look at who owns the sourcing strategy for getting the right resources for both Professional Services and IT organizations, it is interesting that HR predominantly owns the strategy.
 While this is a shared responsibility, RMI argues that the Resource Management Office (RMO) or similar organization should be the owner of such strategy.

 For project managers and resource managers, it is critical that resource needs are clearly communicated to the organization that is ultimately responsible for the sourcing strategy.
 While project managers likely know the skills they need the most, it is important to document the requirements and get ahead of delays.
 Resource managers in turn need to have a keen understanding of related skills and be able to get best fit assigned to work given all available skills.

 Let Automation Tools Do the Work